Jorenar/blog/2023-02-19-less-known-c.md

 after Perl's [CPAN](https://www.cpan.org/) (which in turn was modeled after [CTAN](https://en.wikipedia.org/wiki/CTAN)) is a repository of C code snippets.
-While it's not such a necessity like for Perl, nor is it officially endorsed or widely used, I think it's existence is interesting enough to warrant a mention.
+While it's not such a necessity like for Perl, nor is it officially endorsed or widely used, I think its existence is interesting enough to warrant a mention.
 ## Function pointers to match arrays in `_Generic`

 Right now `_Generic` doesn't allow for matching arrays, but document